jeffrey0606/flutter_to_debian/README.md

   arch: x64
 ```
 #### Command
-Points to the binary at your project's linux release bundle, and runs when snap is invoked.
+Points to the binary at your project's linux release bundle, and runs when debian package is invoked.
 #### arch
 the build architecture of your app.